 Dragon*Con is one of the largest pop-culture conventions in the world, with four days of events broken up into "tracks" of interest covering everything from science fiction, fantasy, gaming, comics, film, theatre, literature, and art to music, robotics, engineering, space exploration, and paranormal investigation.
 Held annually over Labor Day weekend in downtown Atlanta, Georgia, programing includes celebrity panels, autograph sessions, workshops, screenings, concerts, art shows, contests, beauty pageants, a film festival, a parade through downtown, a blood drive, and attempts to enter the Guinness Book of World Records.

-Dragon*Con drew a record 57,000 attendees to Atlanta in 2013 for a Labor Day weekend jam-packed with all things pop-culture.
+Dragon*Con drew a record 57,000 attendees to Atlanta in 2013 for a Labor Day weekend jam-packed with pop-culture.
 As a result of the exploding attendance, Dragon*Con made the decision to move all of its vendors into their own building this year in order to free up panel space in the Marriott.
-Although this was a smart decision overall, the implementation of the AmericasMart move was terrible with poor signage, a counterintuitive layout, and a disorganized flow of traffic which created claustrophobic conditions.
+Although this was a smart decision overall, the implementation of the AmericasMart move was terrible with poor signage, a counter-intuitive layout, and a disorganized flow of traffic which created claustrophobic conditions.
 However, their strict "hotel room key or badge" check policy was expanded to include more hours in order to help keep non-guests from people-watching in the hotel lobbies, which did help alleviate some of the overall crowding.
-As always, it's impossible to name all the wonderful guests in attendance, but my personal favorites included George Takei, Sylvester McCoy from Doctor Who, Rob Paulsen and Maurice LaMarche from Pinky and the Brain, John DeLancie and Marina Sirtis from Star Trek: The Next Generation, and RJ, Ron, Laura, Frank from SyFy's competitive creature makeup show, Face Off.
-The cosplay scene was varied and creative as usual, with Steampunk TETRIS pieces and trooper uniforms that matched the Mariott's iconic CARPET!
+As always, it's impossible to name all the wonderful guests in attendance, but my personal favorites included George Takei, Sylvester McCoy from Doctor Who, Rob Paulsen and Maurice LaMarche from Pinky and the Brain, John DeLancie and Marina Sirtis from Star Trek: The Next Generation, and RJ, Ron, Laura, Frank from SyFy's Face Off.
+The cosplay scene was varied and creative as usual, with Steampunk TETRIS pieces and outfits that matched the Mariott's iconic CARPET!
 Popular events included concerts, balls, the Saturday parade through downtown, Night at the Georgia Aquarium, and an attempt to break the Guinness Book of World Records' number for most people in a Star Trek costume in a single location.
-As always, there is something for everyone, and for many people, more to see and do than anyone could hope to cover in a single weekend.
+As always, there was something for everyone!

 We checked into the Marriott Thursday and were surprised at how many people were already packing the lobby in complicated costumes – some even were in full-on body paint!
 Throughout the evening we met up with friends, and did a late-night cake run to Metro Café.
 Elly-Star led the way and walked us through the food court straight to Metro’s back entrance.
 YOU CAN GET THERE FROM THE FOOD COURT?!
 MIND BLOWN.
 Friday morning I wore my Steampunk Cheshire Cat and we walked over to the convention space near the MARTA entrance which was housing the vendors this year.
 It was nice to have the Walk of Fame in the Marriott as a result of the move, but the vendor space was so horribly crowded and disorganized we had to leave.
 Dragon*Con needs to properly direct traffic and post better signage in this new space.
 That afternoon we had a fantastic Rainbow Brite photoshoot with Lionel, and then hung out in the Marriott.
 One girl asked “OMG, you have BOYS?!
 Are they your husbands?!” which made us laugh.
 For dinner we hit up Hooters as the Brite cast, continuing our annual tradition of wearing inappropriately childish costumes to Hooters.
 The staff thought we were adorable and we got plenty of funny photos.
 That night we hung out in our Firefly costumes for socializing before turning in for the night.